Companies on Divorce

 How to value a business in divorce

-The first step when dealing with the division of company assets in divorce proceedings is to get an accurate valuation.
+The first step when dividing assets in divorce proceedings is to get an accurate valuation.
 Supported by evidence from the accounts and possibly a statement from your accountant, we will be able to help you arrive at this valuation.

-If the valuation is challenged by your former partner, the court may appoint an independent expert, deemed to have been instructed by both parties, to provide a valuation.
+If the valuation of personal property for divorce is challenged by your former partner, you may be appointed an independent expert, deemed to have been instructed by both parties, to provide a valuation.

 - Business income